grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 > **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

-### err-mimir-help-too-long

-This non-critical error occurs when Mimir receives a write request that contains a metric metadata with an help description whose length exceeds the configured limit.
-The limit protects the system’s stability from potential abuse or mistakes.
-To configure the limit on a per-tenant basis, use the `-validation.max-metadata-length` option.

-> **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

 ### err-mimir-unit-too-long

 This non-critical error occurs when Mimir receives a write request that contains a metric metadata with unit name whose length exceeds the configured limit.